-The Virginia Tech Police Department has community outreach and residence life officers that provide educational programming and other crime prevention functions to the university community.
-Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Operation ID, Personal and Property Safety (basic crime prevention and personal safety) Rape Aggression Defense, and Women's Awareness and Safety.
+The Virginia Tech Police Department has community outreach and residence life officers that provide educational programming and other crime prevention functions to the university y community.
+Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Personal and Property Safety (basic crime prevention and personal safety) Rape Aggression Defense, and Women's Awareness and Safety.

 Safety programs begin with orientation sessions for incoming freshmen and their parents.
 Once school begins, the Community Services Unit continues with educational programs throughout the year in the residence halls as requested and actively recruits participants for its interactive programs.
 These programs include personal safety and security on campus as well as safety when traveling abroad, drug and alcohol awareness, women's awareness, sexual assault prevention and other requested topics.
 All programs are available to faculty, staff and students upon request or if a need becomes apparent.
-During 2015, the Virginia Tech Police Department conducted 114 Crime Prevention, Safety Awareness presentations that had 7,286 attendees.
-The presentations included safety (shelter in place, secure in place, evacuations), RAD, Terrorism, Drugs, Alcohol Awareness, Violence Prevention, Emergency Preparedness, securing property, bicycle safety and building/lighting assessments.
-Virginia Tech Athletics conducted 7 programs_throughout the year addressing safety & security, sexual assault education, Title IX presentations and Title IX resources.
+During 2016, the Virginia Tech Police Department conducted 89 Crime Prevention, Safety Awareness presentations that had 7,004 attendees.
+The presentations included safety (shelter in place, secure in place, evacuations),

+RAD, Terrorism, Drugs, Alcohol Awareness, Violence Prevention, Emergency Preparedness, securing property, bicycle safety and building/lighting assessments.
+Global Ed presents pre-departure training, and faculty leader training in the spring and fall of each year as well as monthly safety reminders via VT News.
+Virginia Tech Athletics conducted 13 programs throughout the year addressing safety & security, sexual assault education, relationship violence education, sexual misconduct, Title IX presentations and Title IX resources.
 These programs were presented to all athletic teams with some specifically addressing incoming new students and transfer students.
-The Virginia Tech Women's Center conducted 62 presentations with a total of 3,514 participants on prevention, education and awareness of sexual violence through the Red Flag Campaign, White Ribbon Campaign, Mentors in Violence Workshops and Saves Peer Educators.
-Corp of Cadets presented 7 programs at various times during the year dealing with safety, bystander intervention, awareness, prevention, culture differences and Title IX.
-Student Affairs and Human Resources conducted 13 presentations.
-These programs included diversity training, Title IX orientation, alcohol and drug prevention and recovery programs, and bystander intervention.
-A common theme of these programs is to encourage students and employees to be responsible for their own security and the security of others.
+The Virginia Tech Women's Center conducted 113 presentations with a total of 2,879 participants on prevention, education and awareness of sexual violence through the Red Flag Campaign, White Ribbon Campaign, Mentors in Violence Prevention Workshops and Saves Peer Educators.
+Corp of Cadets presented 6 programs at various times during the year dealing with gender-based violence, risk reduction, bystander intervention, awareness, prevention, culture differences and Title IX.
+Student Affairs and Human Resources conducted 14 presentations.
+These programs included diversity training, Title IX orientation, alcohol and drug prevention, sexual violence, gender-based violence, consent, harassment, and recovery programs, awareness, prevention and bystander intervention.
+A common theme of these programs is to encourage students and employees to be responsible for their own safety and the safety of others.